Kandice Pelletier

-Kandice Pelletier (born November 21, 1981) is an American beauty queen, swimwear designer, and dancer from Marietta, Georgia.
+Kandice Pelletier Halpin (born November 21, 1981) is an American beauty queen, swimwear designer, and dancer from Marietta, Georgia.
 She competed in the Miss America pageant and on two seasons of the reality television show The Amazing Race.
-As of 2012, she was the president of Kandice Pelletier Swimwear.

 Education

 Pelletier graduated with honors from North Cobb High School in 2000 and went on to attempt a major in communications at Kennesaw State University.
 Though she never graduated KSU she moved to New York City to pursue a dance career and earned a degree in entertainment communications at New York University.